yast/y2r/spec/y2r_spec.md

 ### Builtin Calls

-Y2R translates YCP builtin calls as calls of methods in the `YCP::Builtins`, `YCP::SCR` and `YCP::WFM` modules.
+Y2R translates YCP builtin calls as calls of methods in the `Yast::Builtins`, `Yast::SCR` and `Yast::WFM` modules.
 These reimplement the behavior of all YCP builtins in Ruby.

 #### YCP (complete code)